-A county prosecuting attorney may release children services agency's child abuse or neglect investigation file only with the written permission of the agency executive secretary.
+A county prosecutor may release a children services agency's child abuse or neglect investigation file only with the written permission of the agency executive secretary.
 The executive secretary may only grant permission for good cause.
 Child abuse or neglect investigation records maintained by public children's services agencies are not public records.
-(Clarified by Ohio Atty.Gen.Ops.
-No. 2007-025.)
+(Clarified by 2007 Ohio Atty.Gen.Ops.
+No. 025.)